MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

    The **Praise** app opens.

-3. Continue with the steps in [Send a praise message](#send-praise-from-the-Teams-content-pane-using-the-Praise-messaging-extension).
+3. Continue with the steps in [Send praise from the Teams content pane using Praise messaging extension](#send-praise-from-the-teams-content-pane-using-the-praise-messaging-extension').

 ## Set praise reminders